Edward P. Fitts Department of Industrial and Systems Engineering

-- Applying the discipline's body of knowledge to the design and management of systems, products and processes by working effectively with multiple constraints, understanding the importance of time and cost;
+- Applying the discipline’s body of knowledge to the design and management of systems, products and processes by optimizing performance with multiple constraints and conflicting objectives while evaluating the importance of time, cost, and quality.;

-- Contributing meaningfully to team efforts in the workplace, understanding the economic, societal, and ethical impacts of their decisions, and communicate effectively with all stakeholders in the decisions; and
+- Leading and collaborating on teams in the workplace, while assessing the economic, societal, and ethical impacts and communicating effectively with all stakeholders; and

 Throughout the curriculum students will develop a breadth of knowledge in all of the ISE focus areas resulting in a broad base of knowledge and skills.
 There is a pervasive thread throughout the curriculum on the measurement, design, and continuous improvement of production and service systems.
 The result is a data-driven, efficiency-focused engineer that is highly attractive in many industry segments.
 Our courses are designed to be hands-on whether that is in our state-of-the-art laboratories or using the latest software applications to solve real problems.
 The senior design capstone course is designed to give students an opportunity to apply what they have learned in the classroom to solve an industry-sponsored project.
 In addition to ISE courses, students take a wide variety of science, engineering, math, and statistics courses to form a well-rounded education.

 Admissions and Certification of Minor